Alcestis Barcinonensis: Contents and structure

 The poem falls into five parts, each comprising two or three sections.

 In lines 1–20 Admetus, husband of Alcestis, learns from Apollo that he shall die soon, unless he finds somebody willing to die in his place.
 Therefore, Admetus turns to his father (21–42) and to his mother (42–70), but both deny his request.
 Only Alcestis is ready to swap her life for his, but asks him not to remarry after her death (71–103).
 The end of the poem describes the death of Alcestis (104–124).

 Literary history

-The Alcestis Barcinonensis belongs to the late Latin genre of poetical exercises in verified mythological ethopoeia.
+The Alcestis Barcinonensis belongs to the late Latin genre of poetical exercises in versified mythological ethopoeia.
 A parallel is to be found in the poem Alcesta of the Anthologia Latina (I, no. 15 Riese) comprising 162 hexameters.
 Comparable pieces of this kind of late Latin poetry connected to the imperial court are the mythological exercises of Dracontius such as Hylas and in particular Claudian’s mythological epic De raptu Proserpinae.